hzsolt21/hzsolt21.github.io/_drafts/CyberKillChain.markdown

 * Implement "chroot" jail on the hosts facing internet
 * Use anti exploitation techniques such as EMET, DEP etc.
 * Keep the systems and applications upto date with all patches

+<h2> Prologue </h2>
+In this blog post we discovered what a kill chain is and what are the phases of the kill chain.
+We explored a bit about first 4 phases of the cyber kill chain.
+The recon, weaponization, delivery and exploitation phases of the kill chain.
+We also learnt few defenses for the respective phases.
+In part 2 of this series let us explore more about the next 3 interesting phases of the kill chain.